Isotope-Robotics/Webportal/readme.md

-# Convergence Website
+# Isotope Robotics Webportal

-FRC Team 7429 Convergence Website and Management Portal
+FRC Team 9704 and Management Portal

 # Under The Hood:
 The project is ran on two different "servers", the react dev server and the express API server.
 Each server is coded in Javascript using two different types